Foot'n Foundations apparel is in.

 Meet the Footnfoundations team

-We will, again, be hosting a clinic at the Blue Moo prior to the Wisconsin open.
+We will, again, be hosting a clinic but this year it will be on our home site on the Rock River prior to the Wisconsin open.
 This clinic is open to anyone, but we like to focus on the beginner to intermediate skiers, to both, promote 3-event and enhance current skills.
 We have had awesome attendance the past two seasons, and look to fill up again.
-We will limit the clinic to 10 skiers, so reserve your spot now.
+We will limit the clinic to 8 skiers, so reserve your spot now.

 To book a spot contact me at firstname.lastname@example.org or email@example.com